Rotvig/Votiee/README.md

 ### Testing ###
 * Backend has unit tests just run it with your favorite runner such as Resharper
 * Frontend has End-to-end testing.
-Too run the tests first start the backend with the configuration "End-to-end Testing".
+To run the tests first start the backend with the configuration "End-to-end Testing".
 Then go into the test folder VotieeFrontend\tests and run compileAndWatch.cmd after the compilation is done run run-all-test.cmd to run the tests

 ### Frameworks ###
 * React